 Searching exclusively for these 4 knives to be included in a single knife set should narrow the field somewhat.

 Next up, we took you through the manufacturing and materials that go into your knives.
 On the manufacturing side, we have forged vs. stamped.

 We laid out the pros and cons of each of these methods, and it is very much up to you to find what works best in your kitchen.
 On the materials side, we have ceramic, carbon steel, stainless steel, and high carbon stainless steel.

 After you’ve found the perfect tang, take a closer look at the handles.
-Out of plastic, composite, wood, and stainless steel the top choices among chefs tends to be composite and stainless steel.
-However, this is more an aesthetic choice so we highly recommend you test out different handles and see what feels the best to you.
+Out of plastic, composite, wood, and stainless steel, the top choices among chefs tend to be composite and stainless steel.
+However, this is more an aesthetic choice so we highly recommend you test out different handles and see what feels the best for you.

 Naturally, remember to check the sharpness of the blades as you hone in on a prospective knife set.
 Consider such factors as the edge retention and resistance to corrosion that may affect how long a knife can stay sharp.